-Bob Gibson, Hall of Fame ace for Cardinals, dies at 84
+Bob Gibson, fierce Hall of Fame ace for Cards, dies at 84

 “I’ve played a couple of hundred games of tic-tac-toe with my little daughter and she hasn’t beaten me yet,” he once told The New Yorker’s Roger Angell.
 “I’ve always had to win.
 I’ve got to win.”

 Equally disciplined and impatient, Gibson worked so quickly that broadcaster Vin Scully joked that he pitched as if his car was double-parked.

-He had no use for advice, scowling whenever catcher Tim McCarver or anyone else thought of visiting the mound.
+Ball in hand, he was no nonsense on the hill.
+And he had no use for advice, scowling whenever catcher Tim McCarver or anyone else thought of visiting the mound.

 “The only thing you know about pitching is you can’t hit it,” Gibson was known to say.